 - Contact details of the shuttle are:

-If you are more than one person, then taking an Uber between the Ballina airport and Byron Bay CBD is the best way to go.
-The cost is around AUD 60 for one way taxi ride.
+Note: If you are more than one person, then taking an Uber/Ola cabs between the Ballina airport and Byron Bay CBD is the best way to go.
+The cost is around AUD 60 to 70 for one way taxi ride and this is better than taking the shuttle buses.

 - The cheapest way to get to Byron Bay from Sydney is by taking a train.
-The train fare only costs between AUD 60 to AUD 90 one way.
-But the journey is around 14 hours.
+Just costing between AUD 60 to AUD 90 one way, the train journey is surely the most economical way.
+But be prepared as the journey is around 14 hours.

 - Train tickets can be purchased on the Transport for NSW website.